 - Abyssinian gladiolus (Gladiolus murielae) for their green leaf, late summer unusual white flower and scent

-- Gladiolus ‘The Bride’ and Gladiolus byzantinus sub species. byzantina I treat both as annuals and use them to edge chard and spinach beds
+- Gladiolus ‘The Bride’ treat as an annual and use them to edge chard and spinach beds

 - Lily Honeymoon is a tree lily and I’ve never grown these before but the soft yellow colour and the fact that it reaches 2 meters in height is too intriguing.
 I’m going to plant a couple in our veg garden where it will get the water and feeding that it needs and use it as a cut flower.